Doctrine · The Carved Form

 • Rejects: comfortable lies, certainty theatre, "truth by authority."

-• Example: you correct a public mistake publicly, not quietly.
+• Example: a public mistake is corrected publicly, not buried quietly.

 Short form: Be kind, and be hard where harm appears.

 Inherent worth must be actively protected.
-Power exists to defend the vulnerable, not to shield the powerful.
+Power exists to defend, not to dominate.

-• Commitments: protect the vulnerable, intervene against harm, build systems that resist abuse.
+• Commitments: defend those with less power in the room, intervene early against harm, build systems that resist abuse.

 • Rejects: cruelty, passivity, "niceness" that enables harm.